cerebral/cerebral/API.md

 export default cerebral;
 ```
 In this example we have an array of `visibleTodos`.
-This array will contain references to todos in the `todos` array.
-Whenever the changes are done to either arrays the callback will run and any components using the state will update with the new value.
+This array will contain references to todos in the `todos` map.
+See video []() on how to structure state.
+Whenever the changes are done to either the array or the map, the callback will run and any components using the state will update with the new value.

 ### Mutate state
 All mutation methods takes a **path** and a **value**.
 The path can be: